hkarn/currency-exchange-rates-front/README.md

 ####Design & API selection

 Design based a one column mobile first design.
-After some elements have been made to show inline on larger screens.
+After that some elements have been made to show inline on larger screens.
 I started by testing the APIs before doing any layout and style.
 I changed to API from Fixer to Coinbase because I wanted to include Bitcoin and Gold prices that Fixer doesn't support.
 Since the Coinbase API support all currencies on Fixer and more, there was no point in using Fixer.
-Using two APIs without merging them in a back-end to a new API would also, I think, have been rather unnecessarily complicated.
+Using two APIs for the same function without merging them in a back-end to a new API would also, I think, have been rather unnecessarily complicated.

 ####Problem with selectors